danammckee/libertyproject-1/readme.md

 ## Guide and Instructions

-### File Structure
+### Contents and File Structure

-- where evertything is stored
-- where images ect stored
+#### Files:

+- index.html
+- config.js
+- style.css

+#### Folders:

+- data - Containing geojson files
+  - directions.geojson (full route directions)
+  - Stops.geojson (stops along the route)
+- icons - All custom icons in png format
+- images - All images present in the chapters

 ### Mapbox Style and Access Token

-- What lines to insert the style URL
-- What Line /file to insert Mapbox API
+The Mapbox style and Acceess Token must be changed.
+To change the style please refer to line.... of the config.js file ......

+To change the MApbox Access Token please refer to......

 ### Chapters